 Over the next year and a half, I re-read through (and listened to) each book in the Old Testament, took notes, and researched using tons of resources.
 I put my own style into it, creating graphics and doodles meant to help break down complex ideas into simplistic visuals to help with memorization.

-While I orginially intended for these to be used by adults, I was surprised to hear many of my readers telling me they were easy enough to use with their children!
+While I originally intended for these to be used by adults, I was surprised to hear many of my readers telling me they were easy enough to use with their children!

 When I finally finished the very last book, we all celebrated and I compiled the entire thing into one cohesive collection.
-Next year, I will complete the entire New Testament to help you understand the Bible overview even further!
+The following year, I completed the entire New Testament to help you understand the Bible overview even further!

 Here’s what others have to say about my Books of the Bible Printables:

-Later I was able to compile the entire thing into one big bundle (also at a disounted price).
+Later I was able to compile the entire thing into one big bundle (also at a discounted price).

 Check out these 3 options I have available in my shop for purchasing overtime or getting them all at once:

 - Bundles (discounted at $12-28)

 Already purchased some in the past?
 Use this free printable to keep track of what you have and what you need to complete your collection:

 Additionally, you can read more Bible study tips here: